 Community agreements demonstrate the Ministry's intention to tailor and align government resources to be more flexible in meeting rural community needs.
-Through these agreements, local governments will identify their key priorities for development and prosperity, and the Ministry will focus government resources to meet these communities' unique requirements.
+Through these agreements, local governments identify their key priorities for development and prosperity, and the Ministry focuses government resources to meet these communities' unique requirements.
+By providing the time and resources needed to develop these agreements, and by committing to achieve a list of expected results, communities show they recognize the value of this innovative approach to community development.

 The Ministry is taking a different approach to working with individual communities to strategically prioritize their economic development initiatives.
 This allows the Province to provide tailored support to help these communities achieve their vision for the future.
+The Ministry works with communities to articulate a list of specific results expected to be achieved within each agreement, and monitors communities' progress towards achieving those results.

-In 2009/10, the pilot agreements of 2008/09 will be evaluated and future measures and targets will be developed based on the outcome of this evaluation.
-A new measure may be included in future Service Plans.
+In 2009/10, the first pilot agreements will be evaluated and future measures and targets will be developed based on the outcome of this evaluation.
+A new measure may be included in future service plans.